Azure/aaz-dev-tools/README.md

 aaz-dev run -c {path to azure-cli} -e {path to azure-cli-extensions} -s {path swagger or swagger-pr} -a {path to aaz}
 ```

+## Before using generated commands

+1. Make sure you have logined by `az login`.
+2. Make sure you have switched to the subscription for test by `az account set -s {subscription ID for test}`
+3. If your commands are in extensions, make sure you have loaded this extension by `azdev extension add {your extension name}`

 ## Other documentations

 - [extension](https://github.com/Azure/azure-cli/blob/dev/doc/extensions/README.md)